CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.3.6 DNS server.md

 ### 2 6 DNS manipulation

 With a DNS cache poisoning attack, the target is tracked that the compromised machine stores incorrect mappings of IP addresses and names.
 It exploits the fact that DNS servers cached received domain information for a certain period of time in the cache.
 Fake data can spread that far.
-If corresponding queries are made to the manipulated DNS server, it will provide the counterfeit data as an answer.
+If corresponding queries are made to the manipulated DNS server, this will deliver the counterfeit data in response.
 The recipient of the response stores this between and his cache is thus also "poisoned".
 The stored data has a defined shelf life (Time-To-Live, TTL).
-If the Resolving DNS server is asked for a manipulated address, it will not request another DNS server until its expiration date.
+If the resolving DNS server is asked for a manipulated address, it will not ask another DNS server until its expiration date.
 So it is possible that manipulated DNS information last long, even though they are already corrected on the originally attacked DNS server.
 If, for example, an attacker succeeds in taking over the name resolution for a domain by manipulating the entries in such a way that his DNS servers are interrogated, all subdomains are automatically affected.
 DNS cache poisoning attacks are often conducted with the goal of redirecting requests to malicious servers.

 ### 2 7 DNS hijacking
 DNS hijacking is an attacking technique used to direct communication between Advertising DNS servers and resolvers through an attacker's IT system.
 The attacker can use this man-in-the-middle attack to intercept and record communication between servers.
 The far greater danger, however, is that a successful attacker can arbitrarily change any traffic between the two communication partners.
 For example, if a request is sent to a DNS server by the resolver of a client IT system after a successful DNS hijacking attack, the attacker can change the name and IP address mapping.
 DNS hijacking can also be combined with other attacks, especially phishing in this case.